 Dogs wag their tail to communicate with humans and other animals.
-Often, it seems fairly obvious what the dog is trying to tell you when he wags his tail.
-Most people look at a dog with a wagging tail and assume he is happy.
-While this is usually true, there are times when a dog wags his tail just before he becomes aggressive.
-It is important that you pay attention to how the dog is holding his tail when he's wagging it.
-Where the tail is and the way a dog holds his body while he's wagging it can give you a clue about what he is trying to communicate.
+Often, it seems fairly obvious what the dog is trying to tell you when it wags its tail.
+Most people look at a dog with a wagging tail and assume it is happy.
+While this is usually true, there are times when a dog wags its tail just before it becomes aggressive.
+It is important that you pay attention to how the dog is holding its tail when it's wagging it.
+Where the tail is and the way a dog holds its body while it's wagging it can give you a clue about what it is trying to communicate.
 You should also pay attention to other signs in the dog's body language.

 Is the dog's tail relaxed and moving back and forth?
-Is his body moving along with the wagging?
-If a dog is wagging his tail and the rest of his body seems relaxed or is moving along with the wagging, you are probably dealing with a happy, comfortable dog.
+Is its body moving along with the wagging?
+If a dog is wagging its tail and the rest of its body seems relaxed or is moving along with the wagging, you are probably dealing with a happy, comfortable dog.
 Happy, relaxed tail wagging is usually accompanied by a happy facial expression.
 A happy dog usually has bright eyes, a relaxed open mouth, and possibly a gentle pant.
 Fast tail wagging with other happy signals usually means the dog is excited.